 The device features an Unlock Bypass mode to facilitate faster programming.
 Once a bank enters the Unlock Bypass mode, only two write cycles are required to program a word or byte, instead of four.
-The "Word Program Command Sequence" section has details on programming data to the device using both standard and Unlock Bypass command sequences.

 An erase operation can erase one sector, multiple sectors, or the entire device.
-Table 3 indicates the address space that each sector occupies.
+Table 2 indicates the address space that each sector occupies.
 Similarly, a "sector address" is the address bits required to uniquely select a sector.
 The "Flash Command Definitions" section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.